Designation of workers by collar color: Blue collar

 A blue-collar worker is a member of the working class who performs manual labor and either earns an hourly wage or is paid piece rate for the amount of work done.
 This term was first used in 1924.

 Pink collar

-A pink-collar worker is also a member of the working class who performs in the service industry.
-They work in positions such as waiters, retail clerks, salespersons, certain unlicensed assistive personnel, and many other positions involving relations with people.
-The term was coined in the late 1970s as a phrase to describe jobs that were typically held by women; now the meaning has changed to encompass all service jobs.
+A pink-collar worker is someone who works in a position traditionally held by women.
+Jobs commonly referred to as "pink-collar" include nursing, education and customer service.
+The term was coined in the late 1970s as a phrase to describe jobs that were typically held by women.

 Other classifications

 There are a number of other terms used less frequently, or which translate to English from common use in other languages.
 These categories include: